diezcami/arctic-fox-theme/_posts/2021-04-22-btrfs-azure.md

 permalink: btrfs-azure
 ---

-Recently, i've had the requirement of creating a repeatable method of generating a "fully-loaded" Linux disk image.
-This disk image is then consumed within an Azure VM Scale Set, (and consequently) Azure Devops (ADO) pipeline.
+Recently, I spent some time creating a repeatable method of generating a customized Linux disk image.
+This disk image is then consumed within an Azure VM Scale Set, (and consequently) in an Azure Devops (ADO) pipeline.

-On our VMs we repeatedly copy large files (20ish GBs) between directories, so I decided I to try and utilize a [copy-on-write filesystem](https://en.wikipedia.org/wiki/Copy-on-write) like btrfs to speed up that operation.
+On this disk image we pre-cache a large (20GBB) file and repeatedly copy that large files into "work" directories.
+Copying large files in the default ext4 filesystem is unnecessarily slow, so I decided I to try and utilize a [copy-on-write filesystem](https://en.wikipedia.org/wiki/Copy-on-write) like btrfs to speed up that operation.
 I found that it was best to leave the OS disk to something default on the marketplace, and create a separate data disk which I will format and mount in.

 Packer allows you to specify additional data disks, but that still leaves you to configure the block device from scratch.
 On the Microsoft Docs the steps to [Attach a data disk to Linux VM](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal) are laid out.
-Below the provisioner JSON block programatically detects our block device (which we created as a `128GB` disk), formats it to our preferred filesystem `brfs`, and updates the `/etc/fstab` accordingly so it will be mounted again in the future.
+Below the provisioner JSON block programatically detects our block device (which we created as a `128GB` disk - you'll need to update accordingly for your disk size), formats it to our preferred filesystem `btrfs`, and updates the `/etc/fstab` accordingly so it will be mounted again in the future.

 ```json
 {